noahehall/multicloud/providers/aws/services/financialManagement/costUsageReports.md

-# Cost and Usage Reports
+# Cost and Usage Reports (CUR)

+- provides the most comprehensive source of information
 - Dive deeper into your AWS cost and usage data

 ## my thoughts